swayam026/plagiarism-detection/README.md

 Download the dataset from Kaggle

-Upload the train_snli.txt file session files
+Upload the train_snli.txt in session files

 Run each cell in the notebook sequentially